tunmsk/nextgen-facebook/readme.txt

 	* Added a configurable length warning to the Open Graph description textarea (defaults is 300 characters hard limit, and 200 characters soft limit).
 * *Bugfixes*
 	* Removed the open graph namespace from the HTML tag attributes for AMP v0.4.
+	* Fixed getting the term object (category and tags) when no term ID is provided to the SucomUtil::get_term_object() method.
 * *Developer Notes*
 	* None